Drive: A Short Story (Part I)

 Instinctively, Ervin dropped onto the ground and began creeping his way through the undergrowth for the remainder of the stretch.
-As soon as he had crossed the first row of trees safely away from view, he leaped to his feet, tightly secured his backpack and began a mad race through the woods.
+As soon as he had crossed the first row of trees safely away from view, he leaped to his feet, secured his backpack tightly and began a mad race through the woods.

 Like an untamed savage from a prehistoric world, the man bolted on.
-Dodging low-lying branches, tree trunks and clumps of bushes, his athletic agility charged with adrenalin and the urgency of the moment propelled him forward.
+Dodging low-lying branches, tree trunks and clumps of bushes, his athletic agility charged with adrenalin seemed to combine with the urgency of the moment in propelling him forward.
 It did not take long for his conditioned senses to alert him that the canines had already picked up his trail.
 Though he had carved for himself a clear head start, he knew it was only a matter of time.
-He had to think and act quickly.

 Just as he had expected, the terrain soon changed and he found himself along a steep descent at the base of which was a winding river bordered on either side by lush grasses, wildflowers and thick brush.
 He strapped the weight on his back even tighter and immediately began making his way down as swiftly as he could, grimacing through scrapes and scratches that got past his protective wear.
-Three and a half minutes later, he was splashing his way toward the other bank of the water body.
+Three and a half minutes later, he was splashing his way toward the other bank of the freshwater body.

 Whipping out their binoculars, the rest the party stayed put and scanned the entire area before them for any signs of their moving target.
 From a path of broken twigs, trampled weeds and disturbed earth, it was evident that the intruder had made it down the incline and proceeded through the river beyond.

 Hardly had the sound of their voices receded when a head cautiously popped up from behind a floating log on the water’s surface near the other bank.
 Ervin watched their retreat in silence.
 As soon as the coast was clear, he quickly hoisted himself from his crouched position and clambered up the muddy ascent of the other bank, grateful for his waterproof backpack.

-He also knew that eluding the guards and the canines had set him along a path that deviated from the preplanned route so he now had to rely more on his instincts and sense of direction to find his way.
+He also knew that eluding the guards and the canines had set him along a path that deviated from the preplanned route so he now had to rely more on his instincts and sense of direction to recover his way.
 He moved about, searching the area as swiftly and openly as he dared, till his efforts were finally rewarded and he found himself emerging into another clearing.